 Normal furnished apartment:

 Normally furnished apartments are like normal apartments.
-These apartments are often owned and managed by the apartment owner, or they are owned and managed by a professional agency for temporary living who know about the challenges of business people and expats.
+These apartments are often owned and managed by the apartment owner, or they are owned and managed by a professional agency for temporary living who knows about the challenges of business people and expats.
 These apartments can widely vary from very basic one-room apartments to extraordinary 3-4 room apartments for expats with a high budget or families.
 The typical renting period is between three months to one year.
-This is basically the cheapest alternative to living in a furnished apartment in Düsseldorf.
+This is the cheapest alternative to living in a furnished apartment in Düsseldorf.

 Characteristics